BobaZeke/Dice-Stats/README.md

 The user can toggle between game stats and tournament stats by pressing the control key.

 While paused, the mouse scroll wheel controls the overlay opacity allowing the user to more easily see the stats while paused.

+This application does not utilize any external resources (no databases, no web services, etc.).

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.1.5.